 3- 4b.
 SM Context retrieval by new V-SMF from the old V-SMF.
 The "Charging Identifier 1", the "Home roaming charging profile", and the V-CHF address, are conveyed to the new V-SMF.

 4ch-a.
-A Charging Data Request [Initial] is sent to V-CHF, indicating "in-bound roamer" and "Charging Identifier 1" received on step 4b.
+A Charging Data Request [Initial] is sent to V-CHF, indicating "in-bound roamer" and "Charging Identifier 1" received on step 4b, with a trigger indicating V-SMF change.

 NOTE: Since the same V-CHF is used, the "Home roaming charging profile" to be used is already known by the V-CHF